Ryland Brickson Cole Tews vs. Hundreds of Beavers

 [Tew’s facepalms]

-Beavers is also a very cinema literate film.
-I particularly love John Grisham Beaver, who shows up in the courtroom with the suspenders and everything.
+Beavers is also a very cinema-literate film.
+I particularly love John Grisham Beaver, who shows up with the suspenders and everything.
 Then you’ve also got the Sherlock Holmes Beaver, the Jeremiah Johnson references, and so on.
 What was the process like when you were putting it together and trying to explain it to the crew?
 Did you use a lot of references?
-Or were you just saying that look, the beaver just has these?
-Or was it a case of going like, do you know this film, that’s what we’re doing.
+Or was it a case of going like, do you know this film?
+That’s what we’re doing.

 I think it was more like the latter.
 If you just say: “We want the southern lawyer beaver,” everyone gets it.
 They understand it like Foghorn Leghorn from Looney Tunes.
 Or like John Grisham.
 When we played Beavers at the film fest in Oxford, Mississippi, in the Southern United States, they just died laughing because they knew exactly what that character was.
 It’s just this shorthand of: